 Lunch time Arrangements: Food and drinks are only to be consumed in the dining areas or in the school playground.
 The school provides facilities for packed lunch and hot meals.
 We operate a cashless system in both dining rooms.
 Your child will be registered to the system using their finger tip, and then Parents/Carers will be able to load their child's account using Parent Pay.
-If we have been notified by the Local Authority that your child has a free school meal there will be a packed lunch for them to collect.
+If we have been notified by the Local Authority that your child has a free school meal this facility will be available to them.

 N.B.
-Pupils are not allowed out of school during school hours unless there are exceptional circumstances and have permission from a School Senior Leader and their parents/carers.
+Students are not allowed out of school during school hours unless there are exceptional circumstances and have permission from a School Senior Leader and their parents/carers.

 Applications for free meals and other assistance may be made at your Local Education Authority and eligible parents/carers are encouraged to apply.
 It is the parents/carers responsibility to see that these are renewed, usually June/July annually.
 We are not allowed to give meals while awaiting confirmation, and until written permission for free meals is received by the school, all meals must be paid for.
-Once school has written confirmation from the LA that a child is eligible for free school meals their dining room account will automatically be loaded to the value of their daily allocation.
+Once school has written confirmation from the LA that a child is eligible for free school meals their dinner money account will automatically be loaded to the value of their daily allocation.
 If you choose to give your child extra money you will have to load this onto Parent Pay.
-On reaching the till point free school meal pupils are indistinguishable to other pupils down to all pupils using the fingertip technology.
+On reaching the till point free school meal students are indistinguishable to other students down to all students using the fingertip technology.

-Registering for free school meals - Pupil Premium
+Registering for free school meals - Student Premium

 If your child is eligible for free school meals, it's worth registering them even if they're not going to have the school lunch.
-This is because schools receive a 'Pupil Premium' - an extra payment for each eligible child which they can spend on useful services.
+This is because schools receive a 'Student Premium' - an extra payment for each eligible child which they can spend on useful services.
 This year this money will help Maricourt to provide extra support for our students.

-In order to check eligibility and apply for free school meals: www.direct.gov.uk/en/NI1/Newsroom/DG_200057; or can this information can be accessed via the school website: www.maricourt.net (links via About/Parents/ Pupil Premium).
+In order to check eligibility and apply for free school meals, this information can be accessed via the school website: www.maricourt.net (links via School Life/Catering).

-Government legislation has now changed relating to students who qualify for Pupil Premium funding.
+Government legislation has now changed relating to students who qualify for Student Premium funding.
 Below is an update of those students who will qualify from April 2016: